 - Conducting an environment scan to identify:

 - Identifying Registered Training Organisation (RTOs) who can provide relevant training and negotiating suitable delivery arrangements in line with Cluster requirements.
 RTOs have been selected based on their current registration with VRQA or ASQA.
 It is the responsibility of RTOs to adhere to existing regulations and standards in place to govern training providers.
-IMVC’s VET brokerage role does not represent or exonerate RTOs from their responsibilities to respective governing bodies
+IMVC’s VET facilitation role does not represent or exonerate RTOs from their responsibilities to respective governing bodies

 - Developing collaborative school protocols/structures for delivery of VET programs, including timetable arrangements and establishing and implementing student expression of interest protocols

-- Maintaining a web based/electronic information system to communicate and keep school based staff up to date with VET operations.
+- Maintaining a web based/electronic information system to communicate and keep school-based staff up-to-date with VET operations.
 This includes facilitating the collation of VASS codes, scored VET assessment plans, indicative grades and student results.
 Please note, RTOs are responsible for inputting and ensuring accuracy of student results within the designated Cluster timeframes

 - Setting up protocols in collaboration with schools to assist in monitoring student progress